-We fund projects that directly serve or impact children living in urban poverty in the areas of education, health, and family economic stability (including urban microfinance ).
+We fund social enterprises that directly serve or impact children or youth from urban low-income communities in the areas of education, health, and family economic stability (including livelihoods and financial inclusion).
+These social enterprises may be structured as for-profit or nonprofit entities.

 The foundation does not provide grants to support: